 Cutting Tool Bit

-The cutting tool used for machining countersink hole is called a countersunk or a countersink bit.
-The 90deg countersink tool is also used to chamfer hole edges.
+- Countersink Bit: The V-shaped cutting tool used for machining a countersink hole is called a countersunk or a countersink bit.
+The 90-degree countersink tool can also be used to chamfer hole edges.

-You can use a counterboring tool, end mill, or a flat drill to create a counterbore hole.
+- Counterbore Bit: You can use a specialized counterboring tool, end mill, or a flat drill bit to create a flat-bottom counterbore hole.

-This depends in large part on what material you are using to drill the hole.
+Choosing between a counterbore and a countersink depends on the material’s thickness and the type of material you are drilling into.
 For metal and wood, both can be used to equal effect.
-It is why many people think of a counterbore and countersink as much the same thing with unimportant differences.
+It is why many people think of a counterbore and countersink as much the same thing, even though their differences are important.

-Another advantage is that countersinks can be placed with greater precision which is important when working on small circuit boards such as those found in smartphones and watches.
-Countersinks can also be added with greater speed, making them preferable in most repair situations.
+Another advantage is that countersink screws can be placed with greater precision and assembled faster, which is useful when working on small circuit boards such as those found in smartphones and watches.

 Countersink Vs Counterbore Strength